 Is it a good time to be a landlord?

-Ask landlords in the US and UK about the challenges associated with owning rental properties, and you’ll get some similar answers.
+Ask landlords in the US and UK about the challenges associated with owning rental properties, and you’ll get similar answers.
 Taxes are increasing, laws are always changing, and rental homes don’t repair and maintain themselves!
-More than a few landlords are feeling the pinch these days and leaving their businesses behind – even though there’s a growing audience of consumers ready and willing to pay a premium for a comfortable home with nice amenities.
+More than a few landlords are feeling the pinch these days and leaving their businesses behind – even though a growing audience of consumers are ready and willing to pay a premium for a comfortable home with nice amenities.

 The good news is, in the UK there are a growing number of online letting agents who are helping to reduce costs for landlords, and in America a large number of property management companies are offering online management software or services aimed at making life easier for landlords – at lower prices than many imagine.
 Services range from simple property maintenance to complete management; some companies even teaming up with tax and accountancy specialists who eliminate most of the headaches that can occur at tax time – and whenever legislative changes take place.